-Hyperventilation or over-breathing is extremely dangerous and can cause various health problems.
+Hyperventilation or over-breathing can cause various health problems.

 Dr. Packman: First, I want to say that Dr Buteyko's Breathing Normalization concepts regarding the origins and causes of many diseases, especially asthma, is radically different from what medical schools teach.